accessibility-luxembourg/accessibilite.public.lu/content/en/cahier-des-charges.md

 Many public authorities do not develop their websites and mobile applications in-house, but use the services of external service providers.
 In this case, it is very common to use a specification to define the requirements and the expected result.

-Digital accessibility is a legal requirement, so it must be included in all specifications for a public Website or mobile application.
+Digital accessibility is a legal requirement, so it must be included in all specifications for a public website or mobile application.
 However, it doesn't seem very effective to restrict yourself to a sentence like: "The Website must be accessible" This is because the [law on digital accessibility] (https://legilux.public.lu/eli/etat/leg/loi/2019/05/28/a373/jo) is relatively new (2020), and the level of requirements expected is not yet known to everyone.

-To help you draw up your specifications, we offer you a set of clauses relating to digital accessibility.
+To help you draw up your requirements, we offer you a set of clauses relating to digital accessibility.
 These clauses are only an example, and should of course be adapted to the context of your project.

-### Example of clauses to include in your specifications
+### Example of clauses to include in your requirements

 These sample clauses are published under licence [CC0](https://creativecommons.org/share-your-work/public-domain/cc0/).
 They are derived from a document produced by [Access42](https://access42.net/).